$ shellfirm

 - "git:force_push"

-Claude will see that force push is on the deny list and will not attempt it, regardless of severity thresholds.
+The hook will block force push attempts, and Claude will see that force push is on the deny list via MCP.

 Troubleshooting